dps923/winter2017/assignments/a5-ict-curriculum.md

 <br>

 ### Getting started
+Get (download) the Assignment5Data.zip file, which is in the GitHub repo.
+(Its path is assignments/assignment-assets.)
+It has some data and images (icons) that you will use in your app.

 Get (download) the CoreDataModel app, which is in the GitHub repo.
-(It's path is notes/Project_Templates.)
+(Its path is notes/Project_Templates.)

 Follow the instructions in its [Readme.txt](https://github.com/dps923/winter2017/blob/master/notes/Project_Templates/CoreDataModel/Readme.txt), to create an iOS app named **ICTCurric**.